Rivers and creeks

 Developers should refer to Development Design Specification D7 - Stormwater Quality(PDF, 552KB) for details of how to manage stormwater during the construction phase to minimise erosion and sediment generation.

-FAQ: Do I need permission from Council to undertake erosion control works in tidal waters, including canals?
+Question: Do I need permission from Council to undertake erosion control works in tidal waters, including canals?

 Answer: Yes.
 Property owners who wish to undertake erosion control works in tidal waters, including canals, need approval from Council.
 Property owners who wish to undertake erosion control works in freshwater reaches of the Tweed River or one of its tributaries will need consent from the NSW Office of Water.